DATAMATH CALCULATOR MUSEUM

 |Weight:||2.3 ounces, 65 grams||Serial No:||213387|

 |Download manual:||(US: 0.8 MByte)|

 With the TI-1750 Texas Instruments entered 1977 the market of LCD-calculators.
-Due to their high manufacturing costs in the beginning of the epoche, TI introduced the LED calculator TI-1000 as cheap alternative.
+Due to their high manufacturing costs in the beginning of the epoch, TI introduced the LED calculator TI-1000 as cheap alternative.
 The TI-1750 was manufactured about 3 years but got five different versions.
 Read more about the history of the TI-1750 here.

 Concerning LCD-calculators Texas Instruments was far behind Japanese companies.
-Sharp Corporation started sales already in the year 1973 with the EL-805 sporting a silver-coloured COS-LCD display.
+Sharp Corporation started sales already in the year 1973 with the EL-805 sporting a silver-colored COS-LCD display.
 If you restrict the comparison on the first calculator using the yellow-screen FEM-type display you find the Casio's Pocket LC introduced in the year 1975, the Sharp EL-8020, Toshiba's LC-810 and finally the Canon LC-1.